k2controls/piRover01/sp1t/w01/index.md

                 - other?
             - Is the Zoom app install?
             - Did you log into Zoom with your mail.nmc.edu account name?
-            - Anything else that you've have tried?
+            - Anything else that you've have tried? -->

 - Managing Project Files in the Cloud (Demo on submitting)
-    1. Create RAM155/Week01
+    1. Create RAM155/Week01 in your Google Drive
     2. Upload Raspberry Pi worksheet
     4. Add .mp4 file if you recorded the video locally (cloud preferred)
     4. Download folder as .zip